DoD-Platform-One/Argocd/docs/DEVELOPMENT_MAINTENANCE.md

 This secret stores AWS credentials for an IAM role when using SOPS encryption for your Big Bang values.

 Ensure this file does not get removed/deleted after performing an upgrade with `kpt`.

+## Chart.yaml

+The `Chart.yaml` file has a number of changes to support Big Bang needs:
+- `-bb.x` version appended
+- Chart renamed to `argocd` for consistency across BB
+- Annotations added for images and app versions
+- Dependencies added for Gluon and BB Redis